Internal colonialism: Algeria

 One of the exceptions of internal colonialism as the subsistence of 'blurred lines' between the core and periphery is French Algeria.
 There were clearly distinct features separating the core from the periphery.
 "The core was Christian, French-speaking, light-skinned, and comparatively prosperous".
-The other side was Muslim, Arabic/ Berber-speaking, and significantly poorer.
-The grey section of French Algeria, was the large Jewish population which did not belong in either the core or periphery, in terms of common cultural factors.
+The other side was Muslim, Arabic- or Berber-speaking, and significantly poorer.
+The grey area of French Algeria was the large Jewish population, which did not belong in either the core or periphery in terms of common cultural factors.

+Austria-Hungary

+Austro-Hungarian Empire exhibited characteristics of internal colonialism, where certain regions and ethnic groups within the empire (like Hungary and Transylvania) were systematically disadvantaged compared to the dominant German-speaking core.

 Baltic states

-In the mid-twentieth century, the Soviet-annexed countries of Estonia, Latvia, and Lithuania had a colonial relationship with the rest of the Soviet Union, similar to the one that existed between the old tsarist empire and its far-flung territories.
+In the mid of twenty century, the Soviet-annexed countries of Estonia, Latvia, and Lithuania had a colonial relationship with the rest of the Soviet Union, similar to the one that existed between the old tsarist empire and its far-flung territories.
 Although the countries were gradually being Sovietized after their period of initial resistance, the newly established economic, cultural, and social circumstances were colonial, as the reconstruction of the economy in the region served the interests of the colonizers, identities became shaped in relation to the increasing Soviet presence, the experience of oppression became an increasingly important part of the local culture, and local historical and cultural heritage was revalued and rewritten.
 When the Soviet Union dissolved and the Baltic states became independent once again, they had to deal with problems similar to other postcolonial nations: polluted landscapes, damaged economies, ethnic tensions, and determining the national narrative of the past, present and future.